Raathigesh/majestic/README.md

 * Inline coverage reports
 * Zero configuration (Sorry, I had to)
 * Support for typescript projects
-* Support for Create-react-app out of the box
+* Support for Create-React-App out of the box
 * Quick search to search across all your test (It) statements
 * Failure summary shows all test failtures in a single screen.
 Useful when you have failures across multiple files.
-* Locate a specific test in your editor with a click of a button
+* Locate a specific test in your editor with the click of a button

 ## Download the app